The Old Post Office

 Our housekeeping team have been issued with face shields, masks, gloves and disposable aprons to be worn and changed on each changeover.
 Extra cleaning time and care will be given to sanitise high traffic touch points such as (and not limited to) keys, key safes, light switches, sockets, toasters, kettles, door handles, telephones, remote controls, radiator dials, handrails, bedside light switches.
 We will wash but not be sanitising our crockery, pots, pans, cutlery and glassware.
 Guests are advised to wash these with hot soapy water before use.
 The apartments will be “aired” while our housekeepers are at work.
 Guests are asked to open windows during the stay as much as possible.

-The apartments have had books, leaflets, games, CDs, DVD’s and hairdryers removed.
-Where any items remain, these items have been laminated or are in wipe down covers.
-Where books or games remain, guests are asked to wash and sanitise their hands before and after use if using any of these.
+The apartments all have books, leaflets, games, CDs, DVD’s and hairdryers and guests are asked to wash and sanitise their hands before and after use if using any of these.
 All bed linen and towels are washed at 60 degrees or higher.
 All floors, hard surfaces and touch points are cleaned with disinfectant which conforms to BS EN 14476 (certified to eradicate Sars COV-2 Coronavirus).

 Hand sanitiser is provided in each apartment and antibacterial hand wash.
 Guests are asked to follow the Government guidance for hand washing and sanitisation.
 To minimise the handling of linen by our housekeepers and to help reduce risk, our guests are kindly required to strip beds at the end of their stay and put towels in the bags provided.
 Guests are required to leave windows open as much as possible to encourage air circulation during their stay.
 Guests are required to empty the fridge, remove and empty all rubbish from waste bins prior to departure.
 It is important that guests depart no later than 9.30am from the properties and arrive no earlier than 4.30pm to ensure there is no cross over between our housekeepers and guests.
 We ask that guests strictly adhere to these times which will be crucial to ensure our teams can clean and prepare the property following the Government guidelines and distancing rules.